pooravrawat1/CartPole-solver/personalnotes.md

 Added a push method to store transitions
 A transition is one moment of gameplay captured as: "I was in this state, took this action, got this reward, and ended up in this new state."

+Added a sample method for batch retieval.
+Instead of learning from experiences one at a time, the AI learns from a random batch (like 32 experiences at once).
+This method grabs a random sample of past experiences for training.